 The demands and expectations regarding marketing resumes are high.
 You are evaluated by your ability to market and sell your skills and abilities at a high price.
-Ironically, many people who know how to sell products and services have troubles in selling themselves at a labor market.
+Ironically, many people who know how to sell products and services have trouble selling themselves in a labor market.
 Hence, marketing resumes require time and skills as well as have certain specific requirements.
-For example, a great marketing resume should be flawlessly formatted, grammatically perfect and only one page long.
+For example, a great marketing resume should be flawlessly formatted, grammatically perfect, and only one page long.
 At the same time, it should define your unique talents clearly and contain details of your previous employment and education.

 There are several recommendations that will help you to write a standout marketing resume:

 Define Your Target

 An experienced marketing professional studies his/her target audience before starting a marketing campaign.
 You should do the same with your resume.
 Think of who you want to reach by this resume and what is important for them.
 By defining these main things, you can shape your resume in the right direction.
 Write your resume exactly for the company you’re hoping to work for.